ZachryWilsn/DragonProxy/README.md

 ![Logo](http://dragonet.org/assets/img/Dragonet.png)

 # DragonProxy [![Build status indicator](https://circleci.com/gh/DragonetMC/DragonProxy/tree/master.svg?style=badge)](https://circleci.com/gh/DragonetMC/DragonProxy/tree/master)
+Currently updating to 0.15!

 A proxy for **Minecraft: Pocket Edition/Windows 10 Edition** connecting to multiple **Minecraft PC/Mac or Pocket Edition** servers.
 It works like BungeeCord but much more powerful than that. ;)

-**Want the latest experimental features?
-Check out the [dev branch](https://github.com/DragonetMC/DragonProxy/tree/dev)!**

 You can switch between servers even between PE and PC servers by using command `/server blah`, you can change the default prefix `/` if it conflicts with BungeeCord one.